jedi-academy/learn-4711/data/assignments/assignment1.md

 There are three kinds of data to keep track of:

 - **Parts** - the individual robot pieces you have on hand.
-Each will have a unique identifier, a code of some sort (eg A3), and a certificate of Authenticity.
-From the piece's code, you can determine the robot line and model, and which kind of piece this is.
+Each will have a unique identifier, a robot part code (eg A3), a Certificate of Authenticity (CA) code, and date & time built.
+From the piece's code,
+you can determine the robot line and model, and which kind of piece this is.
 - **Robots** - the list of assembled robots you have on hand, that you haven't shipped to the research center yet.
 Each will need a unique identifier, and composition information (the identifiers of the pieces that make us this robot).
 - **History** - a record of your activity since the plant was opened or reopened.
-This would include purchases, assemblies, and shipments.
+This would include purchases, assemblies, and shipments; and the date & time of each transaction.

-You might choose to model these as one table, or many tables.
+You might choose to model these as one "table", or many "tables".
 You might decide to eliminate duplicate fields.
 You might decide to use a flat file to store these, instead of a database table.
 Your call.

-I think it might be an idea to keep the data separate, as assignment #3 will see the webapp split into at least two webapps, simulating a distributed system.

-You will need to provide for a transaction history or histories too, perhaps several files with appropriate fields.
-You want to track supplies receipts & issues, recipe production, and stock sales.
+For this assignment, "storage" is a moot point, as you are to provide mock data in your model classes.

 Do NOT use a relational database for this assignment.
 Instead, build mock data, the same as was done in the starter-quotes repository you used in week 2.

-You want to have a half-dozen or so menu items and recipes, and 6-12 kinds of items stocked in your pantry.
-The pantry items should be driven by the recipes.
+You want to have a half-dozen or so items for each of your models, so that the webapp gives a sense of how the working version might look.
-You are welcome to have more, but that is not required.

 ##Your Usecases